Konstantin Kirchheim

 Towards Deep Anomaly Detection with Structured Knowledge Representations, 15 Jun.
 2023 (papers)

 My paper Towards Deep Anomaly Detection with Structured Knowledge Representations has been accepted on the Workshop on AI Safety Engineering at SafeComp.
-Abstract Machine learning models tend to only make reliable predictions for inputs that are similar to the training data.
+Abstract § Machine learning models tend to only make reliable predictions for inputs that are similar to the training data.
 Consequentially, anomaly detection, which can be used to detect unusual inputs, is critical for ensuring the safety of machine learning agents operating in open environments.
-In this work, we identify and discuss several limitations of current anomaly detection methods, such as their weak performance on tasks that require abstract reasoning, the inability to integrate background knowledge, and the opaqueness that undermines their trustworthiness in critical applications.
+In this work, we identify and discuss several …

-180 Words, Tagged with: WAISE · Anomaly Detection · Neuro-Symbolic
+181 Words, Tagged with: SafeComp · Anomaly Detection · Neuro-Symbolic

 Thumbnail for Towards Deep Anomaly Detection with Structured Knowledge Representations